 4. Keep it Under Control With A Trim

 When it is long enough to the point that you are satisfied, you can then begin trimming it.
-Use one of your favorite trimmer products (see the list of our top 8) , and slowly remove some of the excess hair that is sticking out.
+Use one of the good beard trimmers on the market ( here is a list of our top picks ) , and slowly remove some of the excess hair that is sticking out.
 You should be doing this proactively because most people’s beards grow in different directions and if left untrimmed, the results will be a messy and perhaps even patchy beard.
 As you can see, having a lively and well kept beard does require quite some work.

 5. Eat Healthier, Avoid Food and Drinks High in Sugar/Fat